-Foreign businesses supplying goods or certain services to or within Switzerland wishing to waive the exemption from tax liability or with corresponding sales revenues in excess of the threshold stated in chapter 10.5.1 are required to appoint an authorized VAT representative based in Switzerland.
-Such entrepreneurs may claim input VAT directly.
+Foreign businesses supplying goods or certain services to or within Switzerland wishing to waive the exemption from tax liability or generate at least 100,000 Swiss francs in sales per year from taxable and tax-exempt services in Switzerland and abroad are required to appoint an authorized VAT representative based in Switzerland.
+Such entrepreneurs may claim input VAT directly or deduct it.
 Exempted from compulsory VAT duties are foreign companies that only provide services in Switzerland exempt from tax or recipient-centered services (except telecommunications or electronic services to non-taxable recipients), or deliveries of electricity in pipelines, gas via the natural gas distribution network, and district heating to taxable persons in Switzerland.